scott/do_addon_connector/README.md

 **Plan upgrade/downgrade** - The above file also includes an action for upgrading and downgrading plans in response to a request from the provisioning service.

 **Resource destruction** - When DO sends a resource deletion request, your app will need to handle that.
-You can specific what else will happen in this Concern.
+You can specifyc what else will happen in this `Concern`.

 **SSO Login request** - When a DO user sends a SSO request, you will need to log them into your app.
 How you authenticate a user is up to your app, but you can use the following to respond to the SSO login request: https://github.com/scott/do_addon_connector/blob/master/lib/generators/do_addon_connector/controllers/concerns/sso_login_extension.rb